EinfachDaddeln/website-issues/README.md

 ## 📋 Reporting Issues

 Found a bug or experiencing a problem?
-Help us improve by opening an issue!
+Help us improve by opening an discussion!
 Please provide as much detail as possible, including:

 - A clear description of the issue
 - Steps to reproduce the issue (if applicable)